sesaquecruz/dev-challenge-app-service/README.md

 The entire solution systems are:

 - App Service: Provides a REST API to receive MEI and DAS information.
-The received data is then forwarded to the Scraper Service through RabbitMQ."
+The received data is then forwarded to the Scraper Service through RabbitMQ.
 - [Scraper Service](https://github.com/sesaquecruz/dev-challenge-scraper-service): Retrieves the data from RabbitMQ, scrapes the DAS from the PGMEI site, and then sends it by email.

 ## Diagram